-Great Lakes Bay Region Small Business Development Center at Delta College (http://sbdcmichigan.org/great-lakes-bay-region/).
+Great Lakes Bay Region Small Business Development Center at Delta College.

 The State of Michigan offers a variety of financial programs and incentives to assist businesses seeking to build or expand in the state.
-Fact sheets and other details about each of the following can be found on the Michigan Economic Development Corporation website at www.michiganbusiness.org/Fact-Sheets/?f=sub_incent, or by clicking on the links at the top of each paragraph below:
+Fact sheets and other details about each of the following can be found on the Michigan Economic Development Corporation website.